tonidy/gen-secp/README.md

 # gen-secp

-gen-secp is a small Python command-line tool for generating keys and other secure artifacts.
-It provides a simple CLI interface to create and manage generated secrets for local development and testing.
+gen-secp is a lightweight Python CLI for generating secp256k1 keypairs.
+It quickly prints fresh keys for local development, and can optionally emit detailed output or export PEM files for reuse.

 ## Getting Started